 You can also brown the meat and serve it as a main dish, stir fry it with vegetables, or fry it and serve with cheesy potatoes or mac n’ cheese for a special occasion.
 There are many other ways to cook and eat their meat, and they have recipes made specifically for cooking and serving it.

 Highland Scottish cows produce up to two gallons of milk each day.
+Compare this with cows such as Lakenvelder cattle which produce around five gallons per day.
 People don’t typically raise them solely for their milk producing capabilities as production cows produce more milk.
 If you are looking to raise cows for their milk on your backyard farm, consider mini milking cows instead.

 However, one Highland cow will produce more than enough milk for a family.
-Their milk has a high butterfat content which can be used for drinking, baking, and cooking.
+Like Brown Swiss cows, their milk has a high butterfat content which can be used for drinking, baking, and cooking.
 For instance, the butterfat from the fresh milk will help make your stews thick and filling.

 You can also raise them to sell their milk and meat.
 Cows will produce milk through the winter.
 This is due in part to their hardy nature.
 Some cow breeds don’t produce in the winter months.
 This makes selling milk year round a viable opportunity.